informalsystems/tendermint-rs/README.md

 Tendermint Core (e.g. if v0.35.x is the latest release, we will aim to support v0.34.x as well).

+### Semantic Versioning

+We do our best to follow [Semantic Versioning](https://semver.org/).
+However, as we are pre-v1.0.0, we use the MINOR version to refer to breaking changes and the PATCH version for features, improvements, and fixes.

+We use the same version for all crates and release them collectively.

+If you are using the v0.23.x series of tendermint-rs, however, **please pin your dependencies to a specific patch version**.
+We may need to introduce breaking changes to this series in patches (e.g. if critical security updates require it), but we will do our best to avoid doing so.

 ## Documentation

 See each component for the relevant documentation.